 Prevent Sun Damage

-Always apply sunscreen or use a face cream that contains an SPF approve sunscreen on your face even if you don’t plan on going outside for long periods of time.
+Always apply sunscreen or use a face cream that contains an SPF approved sunscreen on your face even if you don’t plan on going outside for long periods of time.
 Acne medication tends to dry out your skin and leaves it more vulnerable to damage.

 Schedule Facials as Needed

-A facial can help treat acne prone skin and counteract the damaging effects of the sun.
+A facial can help treat acne-prone skin and counteract the damaging effects of the sun.
 Even if you can’t make it to the salon or spa, use clay masks once a month to help moisturize and prevent acne breakouts.

 Sanitize Your Phone